Audit log file v14

 The information in the audit log is based on the logging performed by PostgreSQL, as described in "Using CSV-Format Log Output” under “Error Reporting and Logging” in the PostgreSQL core documentation.

 The following table lists the fields in the order they appear in the CSV audit log format.
 The table contains the following information:

-- Data Type.
+- Data type.
 Data type of the field as given by the PostgreSQL sample table definition.

-Description of “Not supported” appear as consecutive commas (,,) in the CSV format.
+The fields that don't have any values for logging appear as consecutive commas (,,) in the CSV format.